The first bicycle wheels were from a horse-drawn cart, made of wood with a metal band around the bicycle rim, very hard and uncomfortable to ride.

 Choosing Your Mountain Bicycle Wheels

 When choosing your Mountain Bicycle Wheels, there are many options available.
 You can go with carbon fiber, Shimano, XD-Driver, or Deemax.
-But which one should you go with?
-Read this article to learn more about mountain bike wheel design.
-We’ll also discuss rim and spoke designs and why they are important.
-Read on to find out the pros and cons of each.

 Carbon fiber

 Many mountain bikers opt for carbon fiber mountain bike wheels to reduce weight.
-Carbon fiber is a lightweight material that is a monocoque in design, meaning that the stresses are distributed throughout the structure.
-This material is also used in aircraft fuselages.
-But not all carbon fiber wheels are created equal.
-This article discusses some factors before investing in a carbon fiber rim.
-This material has many advantages, but it isn’t suitable for every type of mountain biker.
+Carbon fiber is a lightweight material that is monocoque in design, meaning that the stresses are distributed throughout the structure.

-- APPLICABLE:27.5 inch Bike wheel set,fits for 27.5”*1.75-2.125.compatible 7/8/9/10/speed cassette freewheel.
+• APPLICABLE:27.5 inch Bike wheel set,fits for 27.5”*1.75″-2.125″.compatible 7/8/9/10/speed cassette freewheel.

-- HIGH QUALITY:The magnesium alloy integrated bicycle wheel set uses front and rear 10 H stainless steel spokes, aluminum alloy double disc brake ring, which can withstand 350kg of pulling force,strength and durable.
+• HIGH QUALITY:The magnesium alloy integrated bicycle wheel set uses front and rear 10 H stainless steel spokes, aluminum alloy double disc brake ring, which can withstand 350kg of pulling force,strength and durable.

-- EXCELLENT PERFORMANCE: Fashionable colors and excellent workmanship make the bicycle wheel more energetic when riding.The bearings rotate flexibly which can bringing a light and stable riding experience.
+• EXCELLENT PERFORMANCE: Fashionable colors and excellent workmanship make the bicycle wheel more energetic when riding.The bearings rotate flexibly which can bringing a light and stable riding experience.

-- EASY TO INSTALL:Quick release wheel,installation is more convenient.
+• EASY TO INSTALL:Quick release wheel,installation is more convenient.
 Front hubs115mm, rear hub 151mm.

 Shimano

 If you ride a mountain bike often, you will probably want to invest in a set of Shimano mountain bike wheels.
 These wheels are durable and will give you great performance, even if they do not come with flashy names.
-They do not come with any brand name, but the quality is there.
-If you want a good set of wheels for your mountain bike, you should consider a pair of Shimano WH-M8000 tubeless wheels.

 XD-Driver

 XD-Driver is an adapter that attaches a hub to mountain bicycle wheels.
 Mountain bikes have long used the same freehub for both the front and rear cogs.
 Most mountain bikes have Shimano-style freehubs, which are compatible with most cassettes.
-The XD-Driver is compatible with SRAM’s single-ring systems.
-Shimano has not developed a freehub for road bikes, so the XD-Driver will not work on their wheel.

-You should consider Deemax mountain bike wheels if you’re a downhill racer.
-These wheels are designed for aggressive racing and are backed by the legendary Mavic company.
 The company recently announced its latest Deemax DH wheelset.
 It’s a wheelset that delivers top-notch power transfer and is stronger than ever.
 The Deemax wheelset is ideal for aggressive riders who prefer a solid wheel setup over a lightweight one.

-The ENVE M735E mountain bicycle wheels are raw unidirectional carbon fiber with patented molded spoke holes.
 The rim also features a paint-free finish, reducing weight while allowing the handmade quality to shine.
-The ENVE M735E mountain bicycle wheels are perfect for mountain biking, road riding, and any other activity that demands a high-end, durable wheel.
+The ENVE M735E mountain bicycle wheels are perfect for mountain biking, road riding, and any other demanding high-end, durable wheel.